Exploring the Growth of India’s Coffee Industry”

 History Of Coffee Production In India

 Coffee production in India dates back to the 18th Century.
-It all started with an Indian Muslim Saint named Baba Budan8.
+It all started with an Indian Muslim Saint named Baba Budan.
 When returning from his pilgrimage from Mecca, he brought seven coffee seeds to Mysore, India, which is now part of the Karnataka State.
 He planted the beans in the Chandragiri Hills, which was renamed Baba Budan Giri years later.

 The first formal coffee plantation farm was established around the Baba Budan Giri in the 1840s.
 Primarily, Arabica was the prominent coffee variety cultivated in India.
-But later, to prevent rust infestation9, Robusta and different hybrids between Arabica, Robusta, and Liberica were introduced.
+But later, to prevent rust infestation, Robusta and different hybrids between Arabica, Robusta, and Liberica were introduced.

 Just like Colombian growers, 98% of all Indian coffee farmers are small-scale.
-To regulate and boost global coffee export from India, the Indian Government introduced the Coffee VII Act of 194210.
+To regulate and boost global coffee export from India, the Indian Government introduced the Coffee VII Act of 1942.
 Thanks to these efforts, India’s coffee harvest over the last 15 years has increased by 15%.

 The Growing And Harvesting Process